 Definitive treatment of wheezing is treatment of underlying disorders.

 Wheezing itself can be relieved with inhaled bronchodilators (eg, albuterol 2.5 mg nebulized solution or 180 mg metered dose inhalation).
 Long-term control of persistent asthmatic wheezing may require inhaled corticosteroids and leukotriene inhibitors.

-Intravenous H2 blockers (diphenhydramine), corticosteroids (methylprednisolone), and subcutaneous and inhaled racemic epinephrine are indicated in cases of anaphylaxis.
+Intravenous antihistamines (diphenhydramine), corticosteroids (methylprednisolone), and subcutaneous and inhaled racemic epinephrine are indicated in cases of anaphylaxis.

 Last full review/revision July 2012 by Noah Lechtzin, MD, MHS

 Content last modified November 2013